When to plant Ageratum in Suwannee County, FL

 Suwannee County, Florida is in USDA Hardiness Zone 9a.
 The average last spring frost is March 4 and first fall frost is November 26.

-Suwannee County County sits in USDA Zone 9a.
+Suwannee County sits in USDA Zone 9a.
 Ageratum grows reliably in zones 3a through 11b, so it's a good fit here.

-Can Ageratum grow in Suwannee County County's climate?
+Can Ageratum grow in Suwannee County's climate?

 Your Suwannee County Garden Planner — Free